williammilisic/cloudcloud.dev/index.md

 ## 16 November 2023
 * Half month into this year's [Movember Challenge](https://www.linkedin.com/posts/williammilisic_moustache-movember-movemberchallenge-activity-7130896417941852161-g1Zk).
 Still not best friends with my moustache.

 ## 15 November 2023
+* "[Are we allowed to be on-prem?](https://www.linkedin.com/posts/williammilisic_foodforthought-googlecloud-financialservices-activity-7130623303601274880-EQKE)" Today’s finest food for thought at Google Cloud FSI & Fintech Community Event in Stockholm.
+Will traditional on prem environments where incumbent banks still have their core systems, be able to keep up with increasing regulatory pressure in the financial services industry?

 * “*We are not a bank: we are a technology company in which the customer is at the center of the strategy.
 We develop our own technology, challenge the complexity of the industry, and make data-driven decisions*." - David Vélez, CEO of Nubank

 ## 11 November 2023